Diseases & Conditions : Care of the Terminally Ill Child

 A routine for sleep and rest.
 Lack of sleep may be caused by the number of visitors, discomfort, fear of not waking up, restlessness, or day and night confusion.
 Keep a night light on and/or a bell or intercom available so your child will know where he or she is if awakened and confused.
 A clock is also helpful for older children who can tell time to help them orient themselves.
 Your child should have the ability to call on someone, if needed.

 Respiratory changes.
-Respiratory changes may occur from pneumonia, the effects of narcotics, or the progression of the disease.
+Respiratory changes may happen from pneumonia, the effects of narcotics, or the progression of the disease.
 Often, the child will feel he or she is unable to "catch his or her breath."
 Air hunger, as this is often called, can be frightening for the child.
 Decreased oxygen in the bloodstream may also cause the child to have a seizure.
 Oxygen supplied through the nose or by a mask may be needed simply for comfort.
-Sometimes medications can also lower the child's anxiety related to breathing difficulties.
+Sometimes medicines can also lower the child's anxiety related to breathing difficulties.

 Nasal symptoms.
 Secretions from the nose, mouth, and throat may be difficult to manage with a terminally ill child.
 Suction devices are available, or simply, repositioning the child may help drain the excess secretions.
 There are also medicines that help lessen the amount of secretions.